 Arm provides an array of hardware IP and firmware to create more secure devices.
 Arm aims, with these enabling technologies, to make security quicker, easier and more affordable to design in, providing scalable security at the very heart of the device.

-In addition we will provide a reference open source firmware implementation (similar to Arm’s existing Trusted Firmware project) to further minimize cost.
+In addition, we are providing a reference open source firmware implementation, available at www.trustedfirmware.org, to further minimize costs.

 Security across the entire value chain